EPATH’s 1st Summer School:

 EPATH is very happy to announce their 1st Summer School which will take place from June 28 – July 1 2022, at Ghent University, Ghent, Belgium.

-The seasonal school ‘transgender health: interdisciplinary approached’ deals with the multidisciplinary approach to the mental and physical well-being of transgender persons and their relatives.
-Although the scientific attention for transgender health has been booming in recent decade, the scientific curricula in the involved disciplines lack dedicated in-depth attention for transgender health.
-Furthermore, in the field of transgender health it is of uttermost importance that the topic is accessed from a multidisciplinary perspective, with additional attention for differences between minors and adults.
+The seasonal school ‘Transgender Health: Interdisciplinary Approaches’ deals with the multidisciplinary approaches to the social, mental and physical well-being of transgender and gender diverse persons.
+Although the scientific attention for transgender health has been booming in recent decade, the scientific curricula in the involved disciplines lack dedicated in-depth attention for transgender health aspects.
+Furthermore, in the field of transgender health, it is of uttermost importance that the topic is accessed from a multidisciplinary perspective, with additional attention for minors as well as adults.

 - Each day starts with 1 or 2 plenary lectures at cathedra by (a) top researcher(s) in the field of transgender health, followed by discussions with the students.

 - In the afternoon, interdisciplinary masterclasses are organized in which case studies (practical exercises) and relevant background literature and/or research proposals are presented by the participants.
 Through interactive discussion and expert as well as peer feedback we aim to stimulate the participants in their work.
 The sessions are coordinated by experts in the specific topic of the session.
 Participants are required to send in a research proposal or case study through an online abstract submission system, and will be blind peer reviewed by the scientific committee of the summer school.
 Selected oral submissions will be presented by the participants in their session.Non-selected submissions will be presented as poster presentations.